Greginkansas/-openhab-openhab1wiki/InfluxDB-Persistence.md

 |influxdb:db          | the name of the database      | openhab |
 |influxdb:password   | the password of the database user | no default |

 For __influxdb08__ users the variables are named influxdb08:url, influxdb08:user, influxdb08:db and influxdb08:password.
+If influxdb is your default persitence service, then change to persistence:default=influxdb08 as well.

 ### Installation
 For installation of this persistence package please follow the same steps as if you would [install a binding](Bindings).